erinsauer/Sauer-et-al.-Bd-novelty/README.md

-# Experimental data used in "Resolving competing hypotheses: are novel or locally adapted pathogens more devastating?"
-Sauer et al. submitted will be published here upon acceptance.
+# Code and data for: Sauer et al. in review "Are novel or locally adapted pathogens more devastating and why?: Resolving opposing hypotheses"